REASONER2023/reasoner2023.github.io/docs/about.md

 ## License

-Our licensing for the dataset is under a CC BY-NC 4.0 (Creative Commons Attribution- 14 NonCommercial 4.0), with the additional terms included herein.
+Our licensing for the dataset is under a CC BY-NC 4.0 (Creative Commons Attribution-NonCommercial 4.0), with the additional terms included herein.
 See official instructions [here](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Cite